 If your EDM has the sender name as [email protected], there’s a strong likelihood that the emails will be blocked by spam filters.
 Even if that doesn’t happen, such a sender name doesn’t inspire confidence in your prospects that they are indeed dealing with a credible business.

 For better response rates, use your business name as the sender name.
 It’s a statement of transparency and builds customer trust.

 3. The Subject Line is Critical

 Many businesses will spend plenty of time crafting the perfect email for their EDM campaign.
 Yet, all that effort would go down the drain if the email isn’t preceded by a great subject line.
-The subject should entice the recipient into opening and reading the email.
-It should capture the gist of the email in but not to be too verbose as to extend beyond view in the email preview.
+The subject should entice the recipient into the opening and read the email.
+It should capture the gist of the email but not be too verbose so as to extend beyond view in the email preview.

 4. Keep It Concise